Updated: Sep 6, 2021

 Weekend sessions can often be the best solution, away from the distractions of the school day and enabling tutees the time after school to complete homework and maintain participation in extracurricular activities.

 Finding the right tutor to support learning is the most important decision you will make in this whole process.
 Many people newer to teaching will often bring a range of new and fresh learning strategies to the table – literally if it’s home tuition you choose – but that can be offset by a lack of teaching experience at certificate level.

-    There’s no substitute for experience, finding someone who has plenty of experience presenting classes for SQA exams who also delivers brilliant learning experiences.
-These tutors are the holy grail of tutors; they are out there but they are hard to find and may already be snapped up or employed by a tutoring school.
+There’s no substitute for experience, finding someone who has plenty of experience presenting classes for SQA exams who also delivers brilliant learning experiences is key.
+These tutors are the holy grail; they are out there but they are hard to find and may already be snapped up or employed by a tutoring school.

 It is highly recommended to find someone who is an actual teacher, PVG checked, GTCS registered and delivering the qualifications on a day-to-day basis.
 This is the only way to guarantee that they understand the SQA standards to maximise the marks attained in the final exams and externally assessed coursework.